Denvi/FlatCAM/doc/source/planning.rst

 * Group (But not union)
 * Remove from index (rebuild index or make deleted instances equal to None in the list).
+* Better handling/abstraction of geometry types and lists of such.

 Algorithms